James W.A. Strachan

 Social learning

-How do we acquire new skills and techniques from the people around us?
+How do we acquire new skills and techniques from observation of and interaction with the people around us?

 Experience